CHAOS STRING QUARTET

 CELLO

 Born in the Netherlands, Bas Jongen studied cello in Amsterdam and Zagreb before completing his undergraduate studies with Reinhard Latzko at the MDW in Vienna.
 In 2017, he obtained his master’s from the Royal College of Music in Stockholm in the class of Torleif Thedéen.
-Having a keen interest in science, Bas also studies Natural Sciences (Physics) at the Open University.
+Having a keen interest in science, Bas is currently completing a Master’s Degree in Physics at the Open University.

 He received further musical impulses from respected artists such as Heinrich Schiff, Frans Helmerson, Anner Bijlsma, Natalia Gutman as well as Johannes Meissl, Miguel da Silva, Andras Keller and Petr Prause.